am1276/Group-Software---Treasure-hunt/submissions/sprint2/technical documents/source code/README.txt

 Ideally, to run the system you should host it locally using a server stack.
 To recreate the exact conditions of development and how I have reviewed the system, I recommend using a WAMP stack (mysql, php and apache).

+For convenience, save all source code files into one directory.

 Before proceeding, I advise downloading and making use of the examplar database mvpdb.sql to test the system with some previously generated data.
 Please ensure that you correctly edit the database_config.php file to suit the configuration of your mysql installation in order for the system to be able to successfully communicate with